jjxu217/SDDP.jl/README.md

 # SDDP.jl with compromise policy
 The repository contains the code for the compromise policy in multi-stage stochastic programming (MSLP).
-The compromise policy is constructed on top of Stochastic Dual Dynamic Programming.
-The single replication SDDP code is based on the SDDP.jl package by Oscar Dowson.
+The compromise policy is constructed based on stochastic dual dynamic programming or online dual dynamic programming.
+The single replication SDDP code is based on the [SDDP.jl](https://github.com/odow/SDDP.jl) package by [Oscar Dowson](https://odow.github.io/).
+Thanks Oscar.

+This repository is a modification of the official SDDP.jl package.
+In order to run the compromise policy, please first download this package.
+Then, ```dev''' to the path of the package, which will switch the SDDP.jl to our package in Julia.
+If you have any question, please check [Developing packages in Julia](https://pkgdocs.julialang.org/v1/managing-packages/#developing).

 ## CompromiseSDDP
 In order to run the compromiseSDDP algorithm, please check out the compromiseSDDP branch.